Hit & Run Accidents Attorneys in Aurora, Colorado

 Why Do Drivers Flee?

-Even though there may be a number of reasons why a driver would leave the scene of an collision---in the state of Colorado it is illegal to do so.
+Even though there may be several reasons why a driver would leave the scene of a collision---in the state of Colorado it is illegal to do so.
 If located, hit-and-run drivers may be charged with a misdemeanor or a felony for leaving the scene.
 This charge would be in addition to the underlying charge for causing the wreck.

-For more information about our commitment to client service in serious car accident cases, contact a knowledgeable personal injury attorney at Norton, Bowers & Hofstra, P.C., by calling 303-400-8100.
+For more information about our commitment to client service in serious car accident cases, contact a knowledgeable personal injury attorney at Western States Law, P.C.
 Home, evening, telephone, and weekend appointments are available.
-Your initial case evaluation is free and there is no attorney's fee unless, and until, we revcover for you.
+Your initial case evaluation is free and there is no attorney's fee unless, and until, we recover for you.